konrad-jamrozik/droidmate/README.md

 For how these tests relate to Gradle tasks, see `./dev/droidmate/projects/core/build.gradle`.
 Search in that file for `test {` and `task testDevice`

+##### Setting up IntelliJ for running single tests

+In `Run/Debug configurations` in `Defaults` section set `JUnit` `Working directory` to the absolute path to your repo root.
+Otherwise single tests run from IntelliJ won't work as expected.

 ### Running DroidMate from IntelliJ ###

 IntelliJ `droidmate` project has a set of run configurations whose name starts with `Explore apks`.
 They serve as a documentation by example.